Mortal Kombat 1 - Release date, platforms, characters, and more

 Furthermore, those who pre-order on Xbox or PS5 will have access to the closed beta that's scheduled to happen in August.

-For more articles like this, take a look at our News page.
+For more articles like this, take a look at our Mortal Kombat and News page.